Erik Bruun is a Finnish graphic designer born in Viipuri April 7th 1926.

 His posters, postcards and stamps mainly describe the Finnish beautiful nature.
 He has designed the symbol for The Finnish Assosiation for Nature Conservation, an Pro Bono -act that describes his deep love for the nature and his concern about it's sustainability.

-Bruun in 2007 was awarded the Pro Finlandia medal.
+In 2007, Bruun in was awarded the Pro Finlandia medal.
 The Art's Council of Finland has granted him the title Professor, a tribute to Erik Bruun's long-term work in the arts.